Prunus salicina: Threats

-In open field cultivation this species is vulnerable to several vector or pollen-borne viral diseases affecting Prunus including Plum pox virus and Prunus necrotic ringspot virus.
-Japanese plums are also well-known for their susceptibility to European stone fruit yellows phytoplasma, with strong symptoms including yellowing, leaf roll, premature fruit drop and dieback.
-Additional threats to this species remain unknown, and while there are several known threats to the forests of China, including logging, deforestation and air and water pollution it is unknown whether these have a direct effect on Prunus salicina.
-As of 2023, its threat status on the IUCN Red List is Least Concern, and this species' population is stable.
-The IUCN Red List recommends "the incorporation of population management and monitoring in protected areas where this species is known to occur" and "additional ex situ collection, ensuring the full range of genetic diversity found in the wild is represented in genebanks."
+In open-field cultivation, this species is vulnerable to several vector- or pollen-borne viral diseases affecting Prunus species, including plum pox virus and Prunus necrotic ringspot virus.
+Japanese plums are also well-known for their susceptibility to European stone-fruit yellows phytoplasma, with strong symptoms including yellowing, leaf roll, premature fruit drop, and dieback.
+Additional threats to this species remain unknown, and while several known threats to the forests of China exist, including logging, deforestation, and air and water pollution, whether these have a direct effect on P. salicina is unknown.
+As of 2023, its threat status on the IUCN Red List is least concern, and this species' population is stable.
+The IUCN Red List recommends "the incorporation of population management and monitoring in protected areas where this species is known to occur" and "additional ex situ collection, ensuring the full range of genetic diversity found in the wild is represented in gene banks."

 Uses

 Culinary

-Since Prunus salicina Linn. fruit has a short-shelf life (3–4 days) under room temperature as well as cold storage (1–2 weeks), it is often prepared into jams, jellies, wine, and other beverages.
+Since P. salicina fruit has a short shelf-life (3–4 days) under room temperature, as well as cold storage (1–2 weeks), it is often prepared into jams, jellies, wine, and other beverages.
 Black pepper, coriander, cumin, clove, black cardamom, saffron, nutmeg, cinnamon, poppy seed, ginger, woodfordia, asparagus, withania, adhatoda, and rosemary have been reported to be used in preparing aromatized plum wine.
-The Santa Rosa plum cultivar produces the best quality wine, in comparison Methley, and Green Gage.
+The 'Santa Rosa' plum cultivar produces the best-quality wine, in comparison 'Methley', and 'Green Gage'.

 In China, candied fruits are also sold preserved, flavoured with sugar, salt, and liquorice.
-A study on foraging in the Gongba Valley (Zhouqu county in Gansu, China) identified Prunus salicina as one of the most commonly eaten wild fruits.
-Liquor made from Prunus salicina fruit is mixed with Prunus mume liquor, and oolong tea liquor to make a Japanese-style plum liquor, wumeijiu (smoked plum liquor), in Taiwan.
+A study on foraging in the Gongba Valley (Zhouqu County in Gansu, China) identified P. salicina as one of the most commonly eaten wild fruits.
+Liquor made from P. salicina fruit is mixed with P. mume liquor, and oolong tea liquor to make a Japanese-style plum liquor, wumeijiu (smoked plum liquor), in Taiwan.

-In Japan, while it is less commonly eaten than closely related Prunus mume, it is pickled and colored in a similar manner.
-Especially in Eastern Japan, many summer festivals sell pickled fruits covered in mizuame candy called anzuame (apricot candy, as apricots were traditionally used for the recipe).
+In Japan, while it is less commonly eaten than closely related P. mume, it is pickled and colored in a similar manner.
+Especially in eastern Japan, many summer festivals sell pickled fruits covered in mizuame candy called anzuame (apricot candy, as apricots were traditionally used for the recipe).

-In both countries, it is also used half ripe as a flavouring in a liqueur called sumomo shu (すもも酒) in Japanese.
+In both countries, it is also used half-ripe as a flavouring in a liqueur called sumomo shu (すもも酒) in Japanese.

-For other uses of this and similar species see plum.